 Of course, as I’ve shown in these pages many times, he’s dead wrong about how many people can be confirmed as annual flu deaths in the US.
 That number is really miniscule.
 Nevertheless, his point stands: if national public health agencies CLAIM that 35,000 people a year die of ordinary flu, why don’t they call that an epidemic?
 And why do they call 15 “coronavirus cases” in the US an emergency?

 I wanted to sort all this out with him, but it looks like I won’t be able to.

-His name is Donald Trump, and he made his comments Wednesday night during his address to the nation.
+His name is Donald Trump, and he made his comments Wednesday night during his address to the nation (at the 5m35s mark).